lastlink/docs-1/1-getting-started/1-what-is-directus.md

 <sup>✝✝</sup>Often requires significant explanation or training

-### How do I connect my website or app?
+### What about my website, app, or project?
-The short answer is: however you want!

 Directus only manages the content in your database, beyond that you can use whatever technologies best fit your project.
 Not accustomed to so much freedom?
-Here are three easy ways to access your data:
+Here are three easy ways to connect/access your data:

-* **API**: Use the Directus API to fetch data as JSON
+* **API**: Use the Directus API to add/update/delete records or fetch JSON data
 * **Directus Library**: Use the directus library of functions to interact with the database
 * **SQL Queries**: Ignore Directus altogether, connect directly to the database, and use custom SQL queries

 ### Or don't connect anything at all!
 With the ability to create and manage any database schema you can dream up, maybe Directus **is** the project.
 Instead of paying $20/month for a rigid Project Management service, just throw together a quick schema with fields customized to your needs.
 Now you have a free solution that can easily grow to accommodate any new info you want to track.